Troy Cassar-Daley

 Troy Cassar-Daley (born 18 May 1969) is an Australian country music songwriter and entertainer.

 Cassar-Daley has released thirteen studio albums, two live albums and five compilation albums over 30 years, including the platinum-selling The Great Country Songbook with Adam Harvey.
-Throughout this time he has received awards including five ARIA Music Awards, forty Golden Guitars, nine Deadly Awards (Australian Indigenous Artist Awards), four Country Music Association of Australia Entertainer of the Year awards and two National Indigenous Music Awards.
+Throughout this time he has received awards including five ARIA Music Awards, forty-five Golden Guitars, nine Deadly Awards (Australian Indigenous Artist Awards), four Country Music Association of Australia Entertainer of the Year awards and two National Indigenous Music Awards.

 Early life and career

 Cassar-Daley was born on 18 May 1969 in the Sydney suburb of Surry Hills to a Maltese-Australian father and an Aboriginal mother from the Gumbaynggirr and Bundjalung people.
 At a very young age, he moved with his mother to Grafton in north-eastern New South Wales.
 At eleven, Troy went to the Tamworth Country Music Festival and returned the next year to busk on the streets.
 At 16, he and his band, Little Eagle, were touring the North Coast of New South Wales and he made the top 10 in Tamworth's Toyota Star Maker Quest.
 He won the 1986 "Search for a Star" competition and then toured with Brian Young for seven months in which he began to develop his songwriting skills.
 After returning home he replaced James Blundell as leader of country music band The Blue Heeler Band.